cadentdev/bostoncpm/README.md

 - **Section Spacing**: 4rem (CSS variable: `--section-spacing`)
 - **Typography**: Professional font pairing with proper hierarchy

+Here are the hex colors in the Boston Commercial Property Management logo:

+#1f5ab0 - Deep Royal Blue (main text color)
+#348fd5 - Sky Blue (lighter blue in the compass/circular element)
+#f7bd00 - Bright Gold/Sunflower Yellow (in the compass star/center point)
+#a0a0a0 - Silver Gray (in the "COMMERCIAL PROPERTY MANAGEMENT" text)

 ## 📄 License

 © 2025 Boston CPM.
 All rights reserved.